Continental AG sees bigger hit from raw materials

 The Hanover, Germany-based group's third-quarter adjusted earnings before interest and tax (EBIT) jumped about 53 percent to 743.7 million euros ($1.0 billion), more than the 713 million euro average estimate in a Reuters poll.

-Rival French tire firm rival Michelin (MICP.PA) last week reaffirmed its full-year targets, despite an uncertain truck tire market in the fourth quarter, after reporting a 10.6 percent hike in third-quarter sales.
+Rival French tyre firm rival Michelin last week reaffirmed its full-year targets, despite an uncertain truck tyre market in the fourth quarter, after reporting a 10.6 percent hike in third-quarter sales.